Home

-Definition of Mandala and Related Terms
+Definition of Mandala

-Below is a brief definition of mandala, but also many other definitions - primarily of the Hindu ilk.
-It is the author's belief that by understanding these terms and other cultural uses, we may more clearly understand the nature of the mandala's origins & purpose.
+This page is a supplement that deals with defining terms surrounding the mandala.
+For information on how to use mandalas, below is a brief definition of mandala, but also many other definitions – primarily of the Hindu ilk.
+It is my belief that by understanding these terms and other cultural uses, we may more clearly understand the nature of the mandala’s origins & purpose.

 With that said let's get on with our definition of mandala and other related terms.